A Vallejo police officer walks confidently toward the camera. In the background, emergency personnel and a stretcher are visible.

 Vallejo Police Ofc.
 Bryan Glick prepares to unfurl a roll of crime scene tape during a SWAT operation in Vallejo, Calif. on Aug.
 12, 2023.
 (Geoffrey King / Open Vallejo)

 Also listed in the complaint are former officers Sean Kenney and Dustin Joseph, who shot and killed Mario Romero in 2012.
-That same year, Kenney shot and killed Anton Barrett Sr. and Jeremiah Moore.
-In 2013, Joseph participated in the fatal killing of William Heinze; he retired from the Fairfield Police Department in 2021.
+That same year, Kenney shot and killed Anton Barrett and Jeremiah Moore.
+In 2013, Joseph participated in the fatal shooting of William Heinze; he retired from the Fairfield Police Department in 2021.

 “If POST does not use its authority to review and investigate these allegations, the Vallejo community will continue to suffer brutality at the hands of a police department that lacks accountability,” Marshal Arnwine, Jr., a legal policy advocate at the ACLU of Northern California, said in a statement Wednesday.

-According to the ACLU complaint, most instances of serious misconduct by Vallejo police occurred before SB 2 became law on Jan.
+According to the ACLU complaint, most instances of serious misconduct by Vallejo police occurred before Senate Bill 2 became law on Jan.
 1, 2022.
 The legislation requires law enforcement agencies to report allegations of serious misconduct relating to incidents that occurred Jan.
 1, 2020 or later; POST also has discretion to review older incidents.
 The ACLU is asking POST to review incidents involving the nine officers, regardless of the date they occurred, so that “family members and community members who have been harmed by alleged serious misconduct before SB 2 took effect can receive justice.”

 A Vallejo police officer, dressed in casual attire, stands near a red SUV in a parking area, smiling and relaxed.
 Several police vehicles are parked in the background.